godunko/ada-spark-rfcs/considered/rfc-class-wide-access-subtype.rst

 The Rectangle_Access still has Shape_Access type and can be used whereevere Shape_Access is expected.
-In the same time (implicit or explicit) dereferenced value denotes Rectangle type (if the acess value is not null).
+In the same time (implicit or explicit) dereferenced value denotes Rectangle type (if the access value is not null).

 This constraint could be used in other places where constraint is allowed.
 For example,